strummer/strummer/README.md

 Bootstrap allows engineers to build without designers, what would Bootstrap for designers look like?

-# Getting Started

-To access Builder, hit '~' (like the Quake console!) or click on the icon that appears for signed-in users with the 'Admin' flag set.

 # Features

 ## It's just HTML